Revolt and Divination: Notes on Sean Bonney’s "Letters Against the Firmament"

 Announce itself with blue fire.*

 The invisible is not nothing.
 There must be something there which one cannot see.
-Attempts to see the invisible go by many names: mysticism, theology, metaphysics, spiritualisms of various kinds, arts of divination.
-For some, the desire is "to see through the veil" into the numinous realm and thereby discover, depending on the seer, the mind of God, the laws of the cosmos, the ultimate truth, etc— and then perhaps to apply the knowledge of the invisible here, in the material, visible world.
-For others, the desire is to see the visible world anew so that it begins to disclose the essence of an invisible, eternal nature: "To See a World in a Grain of Sand / And a Heaven in a Wild Flower.”
-The interpenetration of visible and invisible, the world of creation as a kind of divine garment.
+Attempts to see or comprehend the invisible go by many names: divination, mysticism, theology, metaphysics, spiritualisms of various kinds.
+For some, the desire is "to see through the veil" into the numinous realm and thereby discover (depending on the seer) the mind of God, the laws of the cosmos, eternal truth, et al. This is the doctrine of transcendence.
+For others, an inverse desire—the doctrine of immanence—is to see the visible world anew so that it begins to disclose the essence of an invisible, eternal nature rooted in the here and now: "To See a World in a Grain of Sand / And a Heaven in a Wild Flower.”
+The Sun, the Eye.
+The interpenetration of visible and invisible.
+Creation as a window, or as a divine garment.

 -- Marx, Capital